root-project/root/docbook/users-guide/WritingGUI.md

 ![The GUI classes hierarchy](pictures/02000206.jpg)

 Ones of **`TGFrame`** member functions provide direct functionality;
-others – will be overridden by **`TGFrame`** subclasses to ensure particular widget’s functionality.
+others - will be overridden by **`TGFrame`** subclasses to ensure particular widget's functionality.
 There are two constructors provided in **`TGFrame`** class.
 One creates a frame using an externally created
 window: